-The Company presents assets and liabilities in the statement of financial position based on current/non-current classification.
-An asset is presented as current when it is:
+The Company presents assets and liabilities in the statement of financial position based on a current/non-current classification.

 - Expected to be realised or intended to be sold or consumed in the normal operating cycle; - Held primarily for the purpose of trading; - Expected to be realised within twelve months after the reporting period; or - Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.